Ratoath: Amenities

-While Ratoath has several shops on its main street, including a supermarket, two pubs and several restaurants, the growth in population of Ratoath as a commuter town has not been matched by the development of amenities.
+While Ratoath has several shops on its main street, including a supermarket, two pubs and several restaurants, the growth in the population of Ratoath as a commuter town has not been matched by the development of amenities.

 As of 2022, Ratoath is the largest town in the Republic of Ireland without a Garda station.

 Sport

 Just outside the town is the horse racing track Fairyhouse Racecourse, where the Irish Grand National is held.
 Ratoath has a long history of horse racing, with many jockeys coming from the area.

 In 2016, for the first time in their history, Ratoath GAA hurlers got into a Leinster final after they defeated Rosenallis.
 The club comprises approximately 50 teams across all codes/age groups, which play in the Meath/Leinster Senior Men's Football & Hurling and Ladies' Senior Camogie and Intermediate Football championships.

-Ratoath GAA have won the Meath Senior Football Championship twice (2019, 2020) after first joining the senior ranks in 2016.
+Ratoath GAA have won the Meath Senior Football Championship three times (2019, 2020, 2022) after first joining the senior ranks in 2016.